-Individuals receive treatment on a group and one-to-one basis, and have a customised treatment and recovery programme developed to fully address their specific needs.
+Individuals will receive one-on-one and group treatment as part of a treatment and recovery programme – customised to fully address their specific needs.
 A psychiatric evaluation should be provided by certified psychiatrists.
-A rehab programme should be carried out by a team of addiction and mental health specialists, as well as spiritual counsellors, wellness specialists and medical staff.
+A rehab programme should involve a team of addiction and mental health specialists, and medical staff, as well as spiritual counsellors, and wellness specialists.

-When it comes to rehab choices, inpatient residential rehab and outpatient programmes are the two distinct options available in the UK.
-Inpatient residential rehab is not usually offered on the NHS, whereas outpatient programmes are available throughout Ellesmere-Port on a self-referral basis.
+In the UK the two main choices for rehab are inpatient residential rehab and outpatient programmes.
+Unfortunately, Inpatient residential rehab is rarely funded by the NHS, however outpatient programmes are available throughout Ellesmere-Port on a self-referral basis.
 Inpatient residential rehab provides many benefits over outpatient programmes, and allows the individual to detox from alcohol and substances in a safe, enclosed environment and away from any temptations.

 What Happens During Alcohol and Drug Rehab in Ellesmere-Port

 Rehab provides individuals with the necessary tools to live meaningful lives without the need for substances including alcohol.
 Qualified professionals promote an environment that is supportive, caring and compassionate, so that individuals can begin the healing process and walk along the road to long-term recovery.
 However, residential programs vary and those struggling with drug or alcohol addiction may not understand what a good residential treatment program looks like.
 It is important that prior to choosing a residential programme, you understand what is offered to you in terms of treatment options and aftercare.
 A good rehab programme should be made up of group therapy, individual therapy, and family therapy.
 Medical staff should be available any time of day or night to help individuals through the detox phase, and address any concerns they may have regarding psychotherapy and detox medication.